If you can’t find the answers to your questions in this booklet, then please feel free to ask.

 As children attending pre-school visits are not yet officially enrolled at the school parents are required to stay on the school site for the duration of the visit.
 As pre-school children can be disruptive to class routines, parents are requested to make arrangements for other siblings if they are staying in class with their child.

-To supplement our Governmental Operational Grant, our PTA organizes regular activities to raise funds to purchase new equipment, apparatus, and materials.
-The PTA meets once a month at the school.
+To supplement our Governmental Operational Grant, our PTA organises regular activities to raise funds to purchase new equipment, apparatus and materials.
+The PTA meet once a month at the school.
 The major fundraising event each year for the PTA is our annual Gala.
 Keep an eye on the newsletter for dates and times of PTA meetings.

 Some children require extra support for learning or behaviour difficulties.
-Individual teachers are required to cater to the individual needs of each child in their class.
-However, it may be necessary at times to seek support from external agencies.
-The Deputy Principal, Miss Stephanie Lee is the Special Needs Coordinator (SENCo) and is responsible for all learning needs.
+Individual teachers are required to cater for the individual needs of each child in their class.
+However, it may be necessary at times to seek support through external agencies.
+The Associate Principal, Mrs Karen Houghton is the school's Special Needs Coordinator (SENCO) and is responsible for all special needs.
 Teachers are able to access a number of support services such as RTLB (Resource Teacher of Learning and Behaviour), GSE (Group Special Education), Public Health Nurse, SLS (Supplementary Learning Support) and RTLit (Resource Teacher of Literacy).

-If parents have concerns about their child’s learning or behaviour they should first discuss it with the classroom teacher.
+If parents have concerns about their child’s learning or behavioor they should first discuss it with the classroom teacher.